Science Teacher Career: Job, Education, and Salary Information

 Postsecondary teachers also have more flexibility over the format of their instructional methods than their K-12 counterparts.
 They have greater control over their schedules, with many postsecondary instructors teaching part time.
 They have fewer classroom management and procedural responsibilities, but are expected to devote significant time to preparing lectures and instructions for assignments, in addition to grading and providing individual guidance to students when necessary.

 With today’s computer technology, the advent of relatively affordable telecommunications and online college courses, postsecondary teachers have additional teaching options.
 Many online instructors work in adjunct teaching roles.
-To learn more about adjunct professors, visit Room 241’s adjunct professor posting.
+To learn more about adjunct professors, see our adjunct professor article.

 Specific duties delegated to postsecondary teachers: